Pre-Baccalaureate

 • Writing Center: You can make an appointment to request support with writing assignments.
 Please follow the link here for details and an appointment request form.

 • Instructor Office Hours: Office hours are a regular part of learning in universities.
 They are not the same as needing to meet with a teacher in high school because there is a problem.
 During office hours you can obtain support regarding key questions that you would like to expand your learning on and have the opportunity to build a relationship with your instructor.
-Instructors will share their available Office Hours with you during the first course and likely in the syllabus.
-We recommend you take advantage of these opportunities.
+Instructors will share their available office hours with you in the syllabus.
+We strongly recommend you take advantage of these opportunities.

 Inactive Online Students

-You are expected to remain active in your online course, engage with course material and complete all course assignments on time.
+You are expected to remain active throughout your online course, engage with course material and complete all course assignments on time.
 Inactivity in a course without communication with the instructor will result in being dropped from the course.
-Absence or inactivity within your course may result in a dismissal from the program.
-Students dismissed for reasons of absence or inactivity will not be refunded.
+Students dropped for lack of participation are not eligible for a refund.

 Activities

-As an online student, you are encouraged to participate in extracurricular activities, including social events, workshops, mentor groups and webinars.
+As an online student, you are encouraged to participate in extracurricular activities.
 These activities can connect you with students who are taking other online courses, as well as some students attending programs on the Brown campus, offer valuable preparation as you begin to consider your college options and provide opportunities to build a wider community.
-Registration for these events will be available in your student portal in late spring.
+Registration for these events will be available in your student portal at the start of your course.

-You are responsible for abiding by all Pre-College policies and guidelines while participating in the program.
-These include policies listed on the policy page as well as any policies shared with you by Student Life staff and instructors.
+You are responsible for abiding by all pre-college policies and guidelines while participating in the program.
+These include policies listed on the policy page as well as any policies shared with you by instructors and Student Life staff.
 Please also review the financial policies, including payment and refund information.